ErfanKordi/ft_printf/README.md

 # ft_printf
-This project is pretty straightforward, I have to recoded printf.
+This project is pretty straightforward, I have recoded printf.
 I learned what is and how to implement variadic functions.